MicheleBarsotti/MicheleBarsotti/README.md

 **Research Fellowship** at Scuola Superiore Sant'Anna, TeCIP Institute, PERCRO lab.
 (2012)

-*   European Project “VERE”. 🇪🇺:
+*   Worked at the PERCRO laboratory within the European Project “VERE”. 🇪🇺
 *   Conducted research on the analysis of biomedical signals and multi-sensorial feedback in healthy volunteers. 🔬
 *   Developed a Motor Imagery-based Brain Computer Interface (BCI)